 In April 2002, the CDFG released Candidate Status Review Report 2002-3, "Status Review of California Coho Salmon North of San Francisco."
 The report concluded that CDFG had found that while a CESA "endangered" listing was not warranted at this time, the SONCC Coho ESU was in serious danger of becoming extinct throughout all or a significant portion of its range.
-Accordingly, CDFG recommended that the CFGC list the SONCC Coho ESU as "threatened."
-The CFGC subsequently took action at the August 30th meeting, listing the coho as an endangered species in the area between San Francisco
+The CFGC subsequently took action at the August 30th meeting, listing the coho as an endangered species in the area between San Francisco Bay and Punta Gorda and threatened between Punta Gorda and the California-Oregon border.